wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.1

+Fix: 1.Fixed the issue of high movement sensitivity when using the touchpad when changing mouse scrolling to moving the canvas behavior.

 ## 0.6.0-fix.1

-1.Fixed the issue of destroying mind maps without setting a background style and reporting errors.
+Fix: 1.Fixed the issue of destroying mind maps without setting a background style and reporting errors.

 ## 0.6.0